SocketX Server On-Premise Deployment

 Testing & Health Checks

-Monitor container logs for startup messages:
+- Monitor container logs for the startup message:

-Test echo route:
+Starting server. - Test the echo route:

 curl http://<SOCKETX_HOST_OR_IP>:<PORT>/api/socketx-echo?msg=test